Blepharoplasty Surgery for Tired Looking Eyes Melbourne and Sydney

-Eyelid Lift Surgery in Melbourne and Sydney
+Eye Lid Surgery Melbourne and Sydney

 Eyelid Lift or Eyelid Surgery, also known as Blepharoplasty, corrects the effect of ageing around the eyes and eyelids.
-Aging, drooping eyelids hamper the most expressive part of our body.
+Ageing, drooping eyelids hamper the most expressive part of our body.
 Some patients complain that their eyelids also affect their ability to see.

 Dr Richard Sackelariou is a leading plastic surgeon for Blepharoplasty surgery in Melbourne and Sydney helping patients seeking better vision, younger and more attractive eyes.
-With over 20 years experience, he is a calm, caring and precise surgeon.
+With over 20 years of experience, he is a calm, caring and precise surgeon.

 Sun damage, natural ageing, and the effects of gravity over time cause drooping eyelids.
 Your heritage also impacts your development of dropping eyelids.
-Many patients seek blepharoplasty early to prevent premature aging caused by hooded and drooping eyelids.
+Many patients seek blepharoplasty early to prevent premature ageing caused by hooded and drooping eyelids.

-Aging leads to skin laxity and bone atrophy (the underlying structures that support your skin change, such as muscles and bones, which leads to sagging skin).
+Ageing leads to skin laxity and bone atrophy (the underlying structures that support your skin change, such as muscles and bones, which leads to sagging skin).
 This eventually leads to visible sagging around your eyes, cheeks, neckline or jowls.

 Some reasons patients seek eyelid surgery include feeling they look old or tired even when they’re rested.